AllenInstitute/ecephys_spike_sorting/README.md

 ### macOS

 If you don't have it already, install [homebrew](https://brew.sh/).
+Then, type:

 ```shell
     $ brew install pipenv